 Should I visit Chapel Hill to meet with faculty and students?

 Applicants are welcome to visit the UNC campus.
 However, we do not encourage students to meet with faculty members until they have been offered admission.
 This ensures that all of the applications we receive are reviewed without bias.
 Once we have offered admission, faculty and graduate students are happy to meet with prospective students during our annual three-day “Prospectives Graduate Student Weekend”.
 During this time, we are able to subsidize prospective graduate students’ travel expenses and also to arrange airport transportation and accommodations, usually with a graduate student host.

-*The application deadline posted here on our website and the deadline posted on the Graduate School’s website are the same.
-December 13th is the deadline for all applications, including those who wish to be considered for a fellowship and international applicants.
-In order to maximize your chances of consideration, please make sure that all of your materials are submitted by December 13th.
+*Due to administrative reasons, the application deadline posted here on our website and the deadline posted on the Graduate School’s website differ.
+However, December 12th is the deadline for all applications, including those who wish to be considered for a fellowship and international applicants.
+In order to maximize your chances of consideration, please make sure that all of your materials are submitted by December 12th.